 If children have additional needs and we feel that they would benefit from additional transition, (for example, children who experience extreme anxiety, children who do not respond well to change, children who rely on routines, children with ASD) we make additional arrangements to support these children through the transition.
-This can include spending additional time in their new classroom, visiting their new classroom with their current member of support staff, beginning transition arrangements earlier in the Summer Term or taking photographs of their new classroom and staff home to talk about with Parents and Carers during the Summer holidays.
-The support provided is tailored to the needs of individual children and will be discussed with parents and carers.
+This can include spending additional time in their new classroom, visiting their new classroom with their current member of support staff, beginning transition arrangements earlier in the Summer Term or taking photographs of their new classroom and staff home to talk about with Parents/Carers during the Summer holidays.
+The support provided is tailored to the needs of individual children and will be discussed with parents/carers in advance.

 Additional Transition between Year 2 and Year 3

-The transition from Key Stage One to Key Stage Two can be a daunting experience for children so in addition to the transition arrangements between classes outlined in the previous section, we provide additional transition opportunities for children during their final half term in Year 2.
+The transition from Key Stage One to Key Stage Two can be a daunting experience for children so in addition to the transition arrangements between classes outlined above, we provide additional transition opportunities for children during their final half term in Year 2.

 Children in Year 2 have opportunities to spend time on the Key Stage Two playground at playtimes to familiarise themselves with the range of outdoor play equipment that is available.
-They also spend additional time in the Year 3 classroom so they become more familiar with this part of the school.
+They also spend additional time in their new KS2 classroom so they become more familiar with this part of the school.

 Transition into Key Stage Three

 At St Hild's, we work closely with all Durham Secondary and Special Schools in order to ensure the smoothest transition possible.
 All Durham Secondary schools have transition days where your child can meet their new class teacher and their classmates.
 They will also have opportunities to participate in sample lessons.

 Our SENCO will ensure that all SEND information is passed onto the next school to ensure that they are fully aware of any additional needs your child may have.
 Their individual needs will also be discussed with the transition workers during their visits.
-If school or parents feel that additional transition is needed, this will be arranged.
+If school or parents/carers feel that additional transition is needed, this will be arranged.
 Please contact our Positive Futures Worker for more information.